jpag/present-css-v-js/README.md

 	Top and Bottom wrappers are using HTML5 boilerplate

 # Javascript
+	View builder extend.

 	JQuery v1.10 (not 2.0) supports old IE.
-	Backbone v 1.1 framework make sure to build the site before deploying.. with the build script.
-	Underscore v 1.5.2
 	Handlebars v 1.1.2

 # HTML templating:

-	- could use underscore interpolate to switch to {{}} handlebars/moustache style templating
+	- could use underscore interpolate to switch to {{}} handlebars/mustache style templating

     .templateSettings = {
      interpolate: /\{\{(.+?)\}\}/g
     };

-	- or just use handlebars?
+	- or just use handlebars

 # Build Process
-	We optimize our files using Require.
+	Optimize files using Require.

 	First, install the requirejs npm package (if you haven't already): npm install -g requirejs